nwjs/node/doc/api/deprecations.md

 <!--introduced_in=v7.7.0-->
 <!-- type=misc -->

-Node.js may deprecate APIs when either: (a) use of the API is considered to be unsafe, (b) an improved alternative API is available, or (c) breaking changes to the API are expected in a future major release.
+Node.js may deprecate APIs for any of the following reasons:

+* Use of the API is unsafe.
+* An improved alternative API is available.
+* Breaking changes to the API are expected in a future major release.

 Node.js utilizes three kinds of Deprecations: